 I offer my profound apology to the fine people of Arkansas.
 I have visited your wonderful State and I have absolutely nothing bad to say about it.
 Please, you must understand; I was under a lot of pressure.
 In hindsight it would have been better to choose a different country and spoken a different language.

 To return to the trail, the bushwhack is about a half kilometer of dense forest through wet, chest-high underbrush which conceals large boulders and dead-fall.
 It is tough sledding but returning to the lakeshore is no longer an option.
 Back at the trail, I am completely soaked and it begins to rain hard.
 I reach into the lower pocket of my hiking pants to retrieve my umbrella and discover it is gone.
 It must have snagged on something during the bushwhack.
 There is no chance it will ever be found.
 Well, isn’t this just lovely?

-I put on my broad-brimmed hat, pick up the pace to maintain warmth and complete the day’s hike at 4:00 PM having endured about all the humiliation a person can tolerate in a single day.
+I put on my broad-brimmed hat, pick up the pace to maintain warmth and complete the day’s hike at 4:00 PM having endured about all the humiliation any person can tolerate in a single day.
 If you happen to be surfing the Internet one day and you come across a photo of some idiot wearing a maroon jacket and performing half a baptismal event in Lake Josephine, the odds are very high that would be me.
-Maybe I am on YouTube.

 The short drive from the Many Glacier Hotel to the welcome warmth of the Swiftcurrent Motor Inn and Cabins is achieved expeditiously.
 Warm, dry clothing combined with a hot meal and beverage is looking very attractive.